softwaresaved/software-deposit-guidance/markdown/WhyDepositSoftware.md

 There is a distinction between the time at which software is deposited into a digital repository and the time when it is published so that others can view it.
 Many digital repositories, including Zenodo [^13] and figshare [^14], support **embargoes** which allow you to specify a date when you want the deposit to be made publicly available.
 So, for example, you could choose to set an embargo on your software deposit so that it is only made public after any related papers have been published.

 A deposit can be embargoed for a long time.
-For example, Edinburgh DataShare supports embargos of up to 5 years [^15].
+For example, the University of Edinburgh DataShare supports embargoes of up to 5 years [^15].

 Another advantage of embargoes is that you can prepare your deposit and describe it, via metadata, while the knowledge of the version of your software being deposited is fresh in your mind.

-Software licencing, described in our guide on "Software Deposit: How to choose a software licence" also allows you to control how and what other researchers can, and cannot, do with your software.
+Software licencing is another means by which you can control how and what other researchers can, and cannot, do with your software.
 You can, for example, make your software available solely for the purposes of validating your results.

 ### ...others may commercialise your software or disclose innovative aspects of your software?